jason-weirather/cio-wdl-16s-microbiome/README.md

 alias womtool='java -jar /your/path/cromwell-49/womtool-49.jar'
 ```

-2. Prepare the input files you can modify `example/input.json` to the appropriate path in your system for an example.
+### 2. Prepare the input files

+Tou can modify `example/input.json` to the appropriate path in your system for an example.

 ```
 {